10 Must-Visit Louisiana Festivals

 Are you ready to party Louisiana style?
 Then punch your ticket for these 10 fabulous fests and experience what we do best: food, music and rollicking good times!

-For the Festival International de Louisiane, downtown Lafayette is turned into an international music mecca, complete with seven music stages, street musicians, arts and crafts boutiques, a world music store and more.
-More than 20 countries are represented at this fest, making Festival International one of Louisiana's premier multicultural events.
+For the Festival International de Louisiane, downtown Lafayette is turned into an international music hub, complete with seven music stages, street musicians, arts and crafts boutiques and more.
+Multiple countries are represented at this fest, making Festival International one of Louisiana's premier multicultural events.
 All of the events, including cultural workshops, are free.

 Hands down, NOLA knows how to throw a music festival, and we admit it was hard to decide between Jazz Fest and French Quarter Festival.
 What tipped the scales was the price tag.
 French Quarter Fest boasts more than 20 stages and 400-plus hours of live entertainment without charging you a dime.
 It's the largest free music event in the U.S.!
 But do bring some bucks for purchasing tasty festival foods from dozens of local vendors.

 Get a taste of hot, crispy catfish at the Louisiana Catfish Festival, founded in 1975.
-That same year, Gov. Edwin Edwards signed a proclamation declaring Des Allemands the Catfish Capital of the World, and in 1980 the Legislature passed a resolution naming it the Catfish Capital of the Universe.
+As legend has it, former Gov. Edwin Edwards once signed a proclamation declaring Des Allemands the Catfish Capital of the World — later named the Catfish Capital of the Universe.
 If that isn't convincing enough, there's live music, games and more fun to be had.

 The Red River Revel is recognized as the largest outdoor arts festival in North Louisiana.
-Shop beautiful works from more than 140 visual artists and hear live entertainment on three stages.
+Shop beautiful works from dozens of visual artists and hear live entertainment on four stages.
 There’s a great children’s area, with art projects, a Ferris wheel and a geological dig site, too.

 The Bogalusa Blues and Heritage Festival was created in 2011 to celebrate and promote music heritage.
 The first festival generated a lot of buzz and was named New Event of the Year by the Louisiana Association of Fairs and Festivals.
 Held each September, the festival pays tribute to Bogalusa’s amazingly rich music history.
 The music lineup is packed and in between acts, check out the abundant food vendors and crafts booths.